 Under the BCBCA, a shareholder may apply to court for an order on the grounds that the affairs of the company are being or have been conducted, or that the powers of the directors are being or have been exercised, in a manner oppressive to one or more of the shareholders, including the applicant, or that act of the company has been done or is threatened, or that some resolution of the shareholders or of the shareholders holding shares of a class or series of shares has been passed or is proposed, that is unfairly prejudicial to one or more of the shareholders, including the applicant.
-The oppression remedy is only available to shareholders (although in connection with an oppression action, the term "shareholder" includes beneficial shareholders and any other person who the court considers to be an appropriate person to make such an application).
-The shareholder can complain only of oppressive conduct of the company.
+The oppression remedy is only available to shareholders (although in connection with an oppression action, the term "shareholder" includes beneficial shareholder can complain only of oppressive conduct of the company.
 Pursuant to the BCBCA, the applicant must bring the application in a timely manner.
 The court may make an order in respect of the complaint if it is satisfied that the application was brought by the shareholder in a timely manner.
 Under the BCBCA, the court may make such order as it sees fit, including an order to prohibit any act proposed by the company.
 Under the BCBCA, if there are reasonable grounds for believing that the company is, or after a payment to a successful applicant in an oppression claim would be, unable to pay its debts as they become due in the ordinary course of business, the company must make as much of the payment as possible and pay the balance when the company is able to do so.